 When you enter an abandoned building, the atmosphere of a long forgotten time engulfs you immediately and you can’t protect yourself from traveling back in time like in a time machine.

 Follow me through time and explore 5 stunning abandoned places in Lisbon

 Picoas graffiti buildings

 Our first abandoned place is not hard to miss, as the giant buildings are completely covered with huge graffiti artworks.
 The buildings look like factories.
 Their doorways and windows are barricaded by concrete so that there is no way to access the inside.

 Coming from the metro station Picoas you can see the first of three graffiti houses exposed to the street.

 It shows a masked rebel pulling a human catapult.
-The attacked one is a fat king wearing a crown on which names of gas station labels like Shell or Esso are printed.
-The giant is drinking the whole planet with a straw.
+The attacked one is a fat king wearing a crown printed with labels from gas stations like Shell or Esso.
+Metaphorically, the giant is slurping our whole planet through a straw.
 This artwork is meant to criticize the corruption and environmental exploitation of multinationals.